Charity-Connect/reading-charity-connect/README.md

 /rest/clients - GET to get a list of all clients for your organization, POST to create or update
 /rest/clients/{client id} - GET a single client
+/rest/clients/duplicate_check - POST a single client to get a list of potential matches across all organizations, based on name, address, phone, postcode and e-mail

 #### Attributes
 - name